Dianshan Lake

 Dianshan Lake (淀山湖 (澱山湖, Diànshān Hú)) is a freshwater lake west of Zhujiajiao, Qingpu District, in Shanghai, China.
 Measuring 62 km2, it is the largest freshwater lake in Shanghai and the upstream of the Huangpu River.

 The Shanghai Water Sports Centre was supposed to be the venue for the 2021 World Rowing Championships, but the event was cancelled due to COVID-19 pandemic.
-It is due to be the venue for the World Rowing Championships in September 2025.
+It was the venue for the World Rowing Championships in September 2025.

 Transportation

 Oriental Land station of Shanghai's Line 17 serves the eastern side of the lake.
 A number of public transport buses and taxis are available.